Ella The Hill Country, Sri Lanka Travel Guide

 Ella's dining scene brings cultural depth through its flavors and traditions.

-Explore local markets for fresh produce and spices, getting an authentic taste of local life.
+Explore local farmers' markets for fresh food and spices, getting an authentic taste of local life.

 Try a cooking class for hands-on learning of Ceylonese dishes, usually including a market visit.

-Communicate clearly with guesthouse owners.
+Convey information clearly to guesthouse owners.
 They often prepare fresh meals and specific requests, especially if informed in advance.